ycatsh/boring-fox/README.md

 ![graphic](https://github.com/user-attachments/assets/e9941297-3e90-44bd-9fdb-0a584126d0b2)
 <br>

 Boring-Fox is primarily developed with [JavaScript](https://en.wikipedia.org/wiki/JavaScript) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
-It offers a sophisticated and intuitive browsing experience for users seeking efficiency and convenience, and who are just a tad bit boring.
-With its minimal and retro design, Boring-Fox combines boring aesthetics with functionality seamlessly.
+It offers a sophisticated and convenient start page for users who are just a tad bit boring.
+With its minimal and retro design, Boring-Fox combines boring aesthetics with functionality.
 The theme enhances your Firefox homepage by providing easy access to bookmarks, weather widgets, as well as unit and currency conversion within a single, cohesive interface.
 <br>
 <br>
 <div align="center">